 Highway Safety Improvement Program (HSIP)-The HSIP requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.
 The goal of HSIP is to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
 Funding: federal - 80%, state - 20%.
-HSIP can be funded 90/10 and even 100% federal in certain circumstances.
+HSIP federal - 90%, state - 10%.